sheikhdiallo/COM304_FOUNDATION_1/sessions/session2/docs/booleanAlgebraAndLogicGates.md

 ## Adders

-Previously we saw how boolean addition is performed.
+Previously we saw how boolean addition is performed in [Binary Arithmetic](../docs/binaryArithmetic.md).

 A Half Adder can perform one stage of addition, adding 2 bits and producing a carry bit if needed.